-\emph{Contributions.} We contribute a novel \emph{inductive synthesis} approach for proving \emph{quantitative reachability properties} by finding \emph{inductive invariants} on \emph{source-code level}.
-Our approach is sound for arbitrary probabilistic programs, and complete for finite-state systems.
-We implemented various flavors of this framework.
-The results are promising: the CEGIS loop is sufficiently fast to support large templates, often outperforms a monolithic alternative, and finds inductive invariants for various programs, including some that describe infinite-state systems.
+\textbf{Contributions.} We show that inductive synthesis for verifying \emph{quantitative reachability properties} by finding \emph{inductive invariants} on \emph{source-code level} is feasible: Our approach is sound for arbitrary probabilistic programs, and complete for finite-state programs.
+We implemented our simple yet powerful technique.
+The results are promising: Our CEGIS loop is sufficiently fast to support large templates and finds inductive invariants for various probabilistic programs and properties.
+It can prove, amongst others, upper and lower bounds on reachability probabilities and universal positive almost-termination~\cite{benni_diss}.
+Our implementation is competitive with three state-of-the-art tools -- \toolname{Storm}~\cite{DBLP:journals/corr/abs-2002-07080}, \toolname{Absynth}~\cite{DBLP:conf/pldi/NgoC018}, and \toolname{Exist}~\cite{DBLP:conf/cav/BaoTPHR22} -- on subsets of their benchmarks fitting our framework.

+\emph{Applicability and Limitations.} We consider programs with possibly unbounded nonnegative integer-valued variables and arbitrary affine expressions in quantitative specifications.
+As for other synthesis-based approaches, there are unrealizable cases -- loops for which no piecewise linear invariant exists.
+But, if there is an invariant, our CEGIS loop often finds it within a few iterations.